ndlarsen/ndlarsen.github.io/_posts/2020-11-01-verifying-systemd-unit-files.md

 [Install]
 WantedBy=multi-user.target
 ```
-and running it again yield no output indicationg that the syntax of the unit file is correct.
+and running it again yield no output indicating that the syntax of the unit file is correct.

 Enjoy.